siddhartha-gadgil/proofs-and-programs-2023/content/details.md

 The projects will be Lean code which can be either implementations of algorithms with proofs in Lean or formalizations of mathematical results in Lean.
 All code must be properly documented.
 There is considerable flexibility in the choice of projects, including to work collaboratively.
 The evaluation will be based on both the code itself and presentations of the code.

+##### Setting up Lean 4 and Repository

+For details on setting up Lean 4 and repositories for assignments and projects, see the [setup instructions](setup/).

 ##### Zulip chat

 As with Lean we will use a [Zulip server](https://automathind.zulipchat.com/login/) for discussions.
 You can  also post on the stream by sending an email to the address proofs-and-programs-2023.c691c1d30e6095cd0e45e3fb4929734d.show-sender@streams.zulipchat.com.